Imhotep-Tech/imhotep_finance/README.md

 - **Financial Tracking**: Easily deposit and withdraw funds with detailed transaction history
 - **Smart Categories**: Enhanced transaction categorization with intelligent suggestions based on your most frequent categories
 - **Transaction Analysis**: View and analyze your spending patterns with detailed pie charts for expenses and income categories
-- **Data Export**: Export your transaction data to CSV format for external analysis and record-keeping

 ### Automation & Intelligence
 - **Scheduled Transactions**: Set up automated monthly recurring transactions for bills, income, and regular expenses